eliamounier/Deep_RL/README.md

-# Deep Reinforcement Learning Project
+# A Comparative Study of Deep Reinforcement Learning Algorithms: DQN, PPO, SAC and TD3

 The current repository was created within the scope of a project during the course [EE-568 Reinforcement Learning](https://edu.epfl.ch/coursebook/en/reinforcement-learning-EE-568) at [EPFL](https://www.epfl.ch/en/).